Writers Write is your one-stop writing resource. In this post, we explore what fantasy and science fiction writers can teach us about setting.

 As a writer you can also use a familiar place to your advantage.
 Imagine walking in Times Square and it is completely deserted, the Blindspot series started with exactly that scenario.
 Or at the end of Planet Of The Apes (2001), the Abraham Lincoln Statue. (source)

-Watch out for next week’s checklist for setting that sci-fi writers use, which you will be able to use for any story you write regardless of genre.
+Watch out for our setting checklist.
+You will be able to use it for any story you write regardless of genre.

 One of my favourites